November 06, 2023 8 min read

 Boswellia Occulta.
 The hidden Frankincense

 Only recently identified and named, Boswellia Occulta grows among the Frankincense Carterii trees in Somalia and Somaliland.
-It was/is mixed in with Boswellia carterii resin to add a bit of extra income for collectors.
+It was found mixed in with Boswellia carterii resin to add a bit of extra income for collectors.
 It has an odd aroma compared to other Frankincense types and a bitterness that may be attributed to boswellic acids.
-It’s chemical composition is different from Frankincense carterii and it contains a high % of a compound rarely found in nature-Methoxydecane.
-Boswellia occulta has only recently been introduced to the Western market as a distinct resin and you can find it here in the shop.
-Frankincense occulta has a surprisingly sweet and rich aroma.
+It’s chemical composition is different from Frankincense Carterii and it contains a high % of a compound rarely found in nature-Methoxydecane.
+Boswellia occulta has only recently been introduced to the Western market as a distinct resin.
+Frankincense Occulta essential oil has a surprisingly sweet and rich aroma

 The folly of Frankincense essential oil